hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### How to call functions

+#### `.` notation to reference to the functions

 As you already know from the previous content that there are many functions in a module.
-We use `module name` +`.`+`function name` to call the specific functions in a module.
+We use `module name` +`.`+`function name` to reference to one specific function in a module.
 If you don't know what are the functions in this module, you can use `help(module)` to search through their documentation or search in google to learn more.

 Example 11: